hcaseyal/cs448b-final-project/README.md

 In one shell tab: `node server.js`

-In another shell tab: `python -m SimpleHTTPServer:8000`
+In another shell tab: `python -m SimpleHTTPServer 8000`

 navigate to `localhost:8000`